TomiMoreno/fastsell/README.md

 2. Install dependencies with `npm install`
 3. Create a `.env` file based on `.env.example`
 4. Push DB changes with `npm run db:push`
+5. Seed DB with `npm run db:seed`
-5. Run the application with `npm run dev`
+6. Run the application with `npm run dev`